 lease registration (임대등록)

 Leases are supposed to be registered.
-However, owners sometimes prefer not to register since registration subjects the owner/lessor to additional regulatory requirements and costs.
+However, owners in the Korean housing market sometimes prefer not to register since registration subjects the owner/lessor to additional regulatory requirements and costs.

 plan for 300,000 new housing units within the Seoul metropolitan area (수도권 30만호 계획)

 This is the plan of the Seoul Metropolitan Government (서울시) to meet market demand for new housing in Seoul.
 I didn’t capitalize this in my translation, but I probably should have since it is an official plan of some sort.

 This refers to a key step in the process of construction projects, both redevelopments and improvement products.